 On June 18, 2011, WN donated its introductory Boeing 737-300 to the Frontiers of Flight Museum to commemorate the 40th anniversary of the airline’s first service.
-The -300 model started operations in 1984 when the carrier incorporated other Boeing 737 to carry long-haul operations.
+The -300 model started operations in 1984 when the carrier incorporated other Boeing 737s to carry out long-haul operations.

 Sometime later, the Dallas-based Museum would transform the aircraft into a premier historical exhibit called The Spirit of Kitty Hawk.
 Visitors can go aboard the plane for a cabin tour enhanced with an interactive exhibition of memorabilia and original art.